Transfer Credit for New UConn Students

-Incoming students with transfer credit will receive a Transfer Credit Evaluation Report.
-The Transfer Credit Evaluation Report shows each post-secondary institution that was attended and lists, in course-by-course detail, how each course transfers to UConn.
+Incoming students with transfer credit will be able to access their Transfer Summary.
+The Transfer Summary shows each post-secondary institution that was attended and lists, in course-by-course detail, how each course transfers to UConn.
+To determine how transfer credit will meet your degree requirements, you will consult with an academic advisor in your School or College at Orientation.

 - Transfer students - reports will be available at the time of admission.

-- Freshmen - reports will be available when credits are posted early in the first semester.
+- First-Year - reports will be available when credit is posted early in the first semester.

 What Will I See?